2025 Review: Best Cold Therapy Machines for Surgery, Injury & Knee Recovery

 Pros

 Offers both cold and hot therapy via a universal wrap that can serve a variety of issues.
 Elastic bands provide additional compression.
+While the wrap includes elastic bands for a snug fit, it doesn’t provide true compression in the clinical sense — it’s more for securing the pad in place.

 Cons